Black holes in 4D Einstein-Maxwell-Gauss-Bonnet gravity coupled with scalar fields

 \subsection{Inability of ``Kaluza-Klein-like'' process in causality analysis}

-When introducing Gauss-Bonnet terms, one would find that the causality will be violated, and charge as well as scalar fields have effects on such violation \cite{v1,v2,v3,v4,v5}.
+When introducing Gauss-Bonnet terms, one would find that the causality will be violated, and charge as well as scalar fields have effects on the violation \cite{v1,v2,v3,v4,v5}.
 Through analysis of causal structure, one is capable of finding restrictions on $\alpha_{GB}$.
-For example, in $5$ dimensions, causality will be violated if $\alpha_{GB}>0.09$ \cite{v1,v2}. \\ We would study the causal structure of the bulk, and here we continue the research on neutral black holes.
-According to the AdS/CFT correspondence, $4D$ AdS gravity we study here is dual to a $3D$ quantum field theory on the boundary.\\ Usually, the procedure to study the causality in dimension $D$ is:
+For example, in $5$ dimensions, causality will be violated if $\alpha_{GB}>0.09$ \cite{v1,v2} with non-vanishing charges.

+We would like to study the causal structure of the bulk.
+According to the AdS/CFT correspondence, $4D$ AdS gravity is dual to a $3D$ quantum field theory on the boundary.